Causes of Chronic Cough

 Lung Cancer and Chronic Cough

-Lung cancer is the cause of a chronic cough in less than 5% of patients with a normal CXR.
+Lung cancer is the cause of a chronic cough in less than 5 percent of patients with a normal CXR.
 It is suspected as a cause of chronic cough most often when there is an abnormal CXR and a history of smoking.
 Abnormal CXR dictates that a biopsy be performed to obtain a sample of the abnormal tissue for analysis.
 When the CXR is normal and lung cancer is suspected, a CT scan of the chest may be obtained.
 Bronchoscopy is often the next diagnostic test in patients with normal radiographic studies.
-See details on lung cancer.

 Foreign Body and Chronic Cough